parryc/thevoid/templates/leflan/language_azeri.md

 : present partiple. _Wiktionary_ refers to this as the "subject non-past particple" and _Elementary Azerbaijani_ calls it the "present subject participle", however with the caveat that it can sometimes be used to express past actions.<cite>[EA, 239]</cite> It appears that the participle can only be used as the subject of the sentence.

 -AndA
 : verbal suffix meaning "when X is happening".
-For example, <ex>_Qış gələndə, soyuq olur_ ⧸ When winter comes, it becomes cold.</ex>
+For example, <ex>_Qış gələndə, soyuq olur_ ⧸ When winter comes, it becomes cold.</ex>.
+Since this suffix does not take a personal marker, speakers will often use the personal pronoun (which may normally be dropped) to indicate who is the actor in the `-AndA` clause.

 -cA
 : language of X. Note, cannot be used for countries that take -lI to form their adjective of nationality.
 It can be affixed to 1st and 2nd person pronouns to mean, "in my/your/our/y'alls opinion".